 Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact

 Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

-a) Fire protection? \boxtimes
+a) Fire protection?

-b) Police protection? \boxtimes
+b) Police protection?

-c) Schools? \boxtimes
+c) Schools?

-d) Parks? \boxtimes
+d) Parks?

-e) Other public facilities? \boxtimes
+e) Other public facilities? \square

 - A The project site is currently served by the Amador Fire Protection District.
-The nearest fire station is CDF 60 (Sutter Hill) Station located off of Ridge Rd. in Jackson.
-3 miles east of the project site.
+The nearest fire station is CDF 80 (Zion) located off of Highway 88 approximately 500 ft. east of the project site.
+Station AFPD 115 is located approximately 1000 ft. west of the project site.
 Mutual aid agreements coordinate protection service between City or Community Fire Protection Jurisdictions, and CalFire.
-A less than significant impact related to fire protection services would occur. - B The project site is currently served by the Amador County Sheriff's Department.
+Mitigation Measure HAZ-2 is included to mitigate for emergency response regarding hazardous materials on site, and less than significant impact with mitigations incorporated related to fire protection services would occur. - B The project site is currently served by the Amador County Sheriff's Department.
 The nearest Sheriff station is located at 700 Court St., Jackson, which serves the unincorporated area of the County.
 Proposed improvements would not result in additional demand for sheriff protection services.
 Mutual aid agreements coordinate police action between City and County police protection service.
-Sutter Creek and Jackson Police Stations are both less than 4 miles from the project site, closer to the project site than the Sheriff Department office in Jackson, CA. California Highway Patrol (CHP) also provides police protection associated with the State Highways; the nearest highways to this project are CA State Hwy 88 located northwest of the project site.
+Sutter Creek and Jackson Police Stations are both less than 4 miles from the project site, closer to the project site than the Sheriff Department office in Jackson, CA. California Highway Patrol (CHP) also provides police protection associated with the State Highways; the nearest highways to this project are CA State Hwy 88 located east of the project site.
 As these various agencies all provide various police and emergency services, this project would not result in the provision of or need for new or physically altered sheriff or police protection facilities.
-There is a less than significant impact to police protection services. - C&D Because the demand for schools, parks, and other public facilities is driven by population, the proposed project would not significantly increase demand for those services at this time as the property is not going to experience any change in zoning or general plan designation.
+There is a less than significant impact to police protection services. - C&D Because the demand for schools, parks, and other public facilities is driven by population, the proposed project would not significantly increase demand for those services at this time.
 As such, the proposed project would result in a less than significant impact on these public services. - E Any additional uses allowed through this zone change would be required to provide adequate solid waste disposal services.
 It is not foreseeable that any of those potential uses would introduce significant additional pressure on existing solid waste processing/transfer facilities.
 There is a less than significant impact.